ultralytics/ultralytics/docs/en/usage/engine.md

 class MyCustomModel(DetectionModel):
     def init_criterion(self):
+        """Initializes the loss function and adds a callback for uploading the model to Google Drive every 10 epochs."""
         ...

 class CustomTrainer(DetectionTrainer):
     def get_model(self, cfg, weights):
-        return MyCustomModel(...)
+        """Returns a customized detection model instance configured with specified config and weights.""" return MyCustomModel(...)

 # callback to upload model weights
 def log_model(trainer):
-    last_weight_path = trainer.last
+    """Logs the path of the last model weight used by the trainer.""" last_weight_path = trainer.last
     print(last_weight_path)